AzugBe/azugbe.github.io/_posts/events/2022-12-07---gitops-dataops.md

 author: Glenn Colpaert
 ---

 In our last session of the year we welcome both Jan and Geert.
-We hope by then you will be recovered from Cloudbrew and are ready for an evening packed with their experiences.
+We hope by then you will be recovered from CloudBrew and are ready for an evening packed with their experiences.

 Be sure to make it on time as a little bird told us there is a Pizza truck as from 18h sharp!

 ## Agenda